open-education-hub/web-security/05-injection-part-2/README.md

 ![Self XSS](https://github.com/hexcellents/sss-web/blob/master/05-injection-2/support/self-xss.png)

 ### Mutated XSS
 Mutated XSS happens when the browser tries to fix and rewrite invaild HTML but fails doing so thus executing attacker's code.
 Because it depends from browser to browser, is extremely hard to detect or sanitize within the websites application logic.
-At the end of this page you will find a video explaining a mXSS on Google Search.
+At the end of this page you will find a video explaining a mXSS on Google Search, and also check the link for one of the first papers describing mXSS attacks.

 ## Tasks
 ### 1. DVWA